-Next click and expand the list of “Setpoint Manager Scheduled” objects in the library and choose “Hot Water SPM”.
+Next click and expand the list of “Setpoint Manager Scheduled” objects in the library and choose “Scheduled HW Temp”.
 Drag this to the node (shown as small circles) on the right side of the supply (top) half of the loop.

-Select the newly added “Hot Water SPM” so you can inspect the data at the right.
-Change the schedule name to “Water Heater Setpoint Temperature Schedule”.
+Select the newly added “Scheduled HW Temp” so you can inspect the data at the right.
+Change the schedule name to “Water Heater Setpoint Temperature”.